daqnal/apologetics.club/content/posts/the-epicurean-trilemma/index.md

 The issue with Epicurus' argument lies not in *logic* but in *definition*.
 Particularly, there are two terms that are misdefined: **all-good** and **all-powerful**.

-### God's Power
+### Premise 1: God's Power

 Let's tackle **all-powerful** first.
 The offense's definition of God as being all-powerful probably goes something like this: God can do anything.
 This statement is true, but it easily falls into **logical fallacy**.
 One may then ask: Can God sin?
 Of course not, since he is by essence **good**, but wouldn't that make God not all powerful?
-That is still some thing that he cannot do.
-The truth is that the question itself is a logical contradiction that doesn't make sense.
+Sinning is some thing that he cannot do.
+The truth is that the question *Can God sin?* is a logical contradiction that doesn't make sense, illustrating the lack of clarity of the original question.
 Consider these passages:

 *Oh, taste and see that the Lord ***is good!**** Psalm 34:8